 Remember when there was a big push back from IT departments about supporting personal devices?

-That was circa 2009 when many businesses went so far as blocking personal devices from their networks and mail servers.
+That was circa 2009 when "Bring Your Own Phone" was just starting to gain popularity, and many businesses went so far as blocking personal mobile phones from their networks and mail servers.
 Fast forward to today.
+The BYOD trend has spread to every industry.

-It’s expected, if not mandated, that the IT department support personal devices, using Mobile Device Management (MDM) software to allow employees access the company's sensitive data all hours of the day and night from anywhere.
+It’s expected, if not mandated, that the IT department support personal devices, using Mobile Device Management (MDM) software to allow employees access the company's sensitive corporate data all hours of the day and night from anywhere.
+The productivity gains can be huge, but they come at a risk!

 BYOD Statistics in the U.S.

-- 87% of companies rely on employees using their personal smartphones to access mobile business apps and services
+- 87% of companies rely on employees using their personal smartphones to access mobile business apps, services, and corporate networks

 - Almost 50% of businesses require their employees to use their personal smartphones